 The Current Studies

 Our research addresses a series of unsettled questions about the role of spontaneous empathy and deliberate thinking in charitable giving.
-When people are empathically moved to help a particular individual, they consider if their actions will have the desired effect or not (i.e. effect information facilitates empathic help; e.g., Sibicky, Schroeder, & Dovidio, 1995).
+When people are empathically moved to help a particular individual, they consider if their actions will have the desired effect or not (i.e. effect information facilitates empathically motivated help; e.g., Sibicky, Schroeder, & Dovidio, 1995).
 However, it remains unclear whether effects of empathy on donations also depend on information about how efficiently/effectively charities spend their money.
 This information may amplify empathy-based giving (as triggered by images of particular victims) – a “positive” interaction (similar to the findings for interpersonal helping behaviors).
 On the other hand an evaluation of efficiency/effectiveness information may disrupt emotionally-induced generosity – a “negative” interaction (similar to findings by Small et al., 2007, suggesting that analytic thinking decreases donations to identified victims).
 Empathy and efficiency/effectiveness information may also operate independently, showing no interaction.

 We also examined hypotheses about the respective main effects (in addition to the interactions).
 Whereas conventional wisdom suggests that images of identified victims generates help toward many others in the same situation (see also Slovic, Västfjäll, Erlandsson, & Gregory, 2017), some have argued otherwise (Bloom, 2016; Lesner & Rasmussen, 2014).
 We predicted that victim images increase donations, particularly by increasing the willingness to donate anything (versus nothing), pushing participants past the initial hurdle to “do something”.
 This would be consistent with an innumerate and heuristic nature of emotionally-driven prosociality (Bloom, 2016; Slovic, 2010).